Archives department of Seine-Maritime: Archives of the ancient judicial institutions

 Archives of the three main courts: The Echiquier (Exchequer) then Parlement (Supreme Court) of Normandy, Chambre des comptes et Cour des aides.
 The Exchequer created by the Dukes of Normandy for financial and then judicial matters became a sovereign court in 1499 and a Parlement in 1515.
 The records of the Exchequer and the Parlement cover four centuries from 1336 to 1790.
 Created in 1580 the Chambre des comptes of Normandy was sovereign in financial matters all over Normandy.
 The Cour des aides was the ultimate appeal court in fiscal matters.

 Housed in the Palais de Justice these records were transferred to the Department Archives in 1867 and in 1895.

 Apart from these sovereign courts the archives also hold records from the first level royal jurisdictions (called bailliages or vicomtés) and feudal jurisdictions owned by lords and barons (among them the feudal jurisdiction of Elbeuf which left important collections).

 We can also mention the maritime courts which had power and jurisdiction over all maritime matters, called the amirautés (admiralties, for example the Dieppe and Le Havre admiralties) and the Court of appeal in these matters called Table de marbre (Marble Table).
 You can find there interesting records about British or Irish ships in cases where they had to report to an admiralty, for example in cases of shipwrecks.

 Archives of the great Norman abbeys

-The best preserved archives are - ever since the early Middle Ages – the collections of the monasteries, as monasteries were very keen to preserve the original proofs of their properties and privileges.
-The collections of the great abbeys are among the oldest and most prestigious holdings (Fécamp, Saint-Ouen de Rouen, Jumièges, for example).
-Half of the 200 abbeys and priories of the Seine-Maritime that existed before the French Revolution have left records.
+Some of the best-preserved archival collections in the region date from the early Middle Ages and are associated with monasteries, which maintained records documenting their properties and privileges.
+The collections of major abbeys, including Fécamp, Saint-Ouen de Rouen, and Jumièges, are among the oldest surviving holdings.
+Records have survived from approximately half of the 200 abbeys and priories in Seine-Maritime that existed before the French Revolution.